amiya-pattnaik/webdriverIO-with-jasmineBDD/README.md

 WebdriverIO uses configuration files to setup and execute tests in specific ways.
 The configuration is fully customizable, and different functions can be invoked before, during and after each test or test suite.
 Config files are found in the `/test/config/` directory and all end with `*.conf.js`.
 These can be called via the the cli

-### SauceLabs/BrowserStack Integration
+### SauceLabs / BrowserStack Integration

-Sample code has been added in for executing tests in SauceLabs/BrowserStack environment.
-You just need to provide your SauceLabs/BrowserStack credentials in the config file. look for Services sessions in the `*conf.js file`.
+`SauceLabs` and `BrowserStack` specific code has been added in the `wdio.sauce.conf.js` and  `wdio.browserstack.conf.js` under the /test/config folder.
+You just need to provide your SauceLabs/BrowserStack credentials in the config file.
+To run test on SauceLabs, execute command `npm run test-sauce` and on BrowserStack `npm run test-browserstack`.

 ### Reporters